fabian-portillo/Agile-methodology/README.md

 ## Introduction.

-This is a simple manual to have at hand the most important concepts and topics about the Agile methodology implemented to work in IBM.
+This is a simple manual to have at hand the most important concepts and topics about the Agile methodology implemented to work at IBM.

 # General concepts